Man Utd vs Arsenal: Is this the worst Red Devils side ever to face the Gunners in the Premier League era? | Goal.com

 Distilling his beliefs into their purest forms, the Frenchman had assembled a side devoid of physical strength but full of mental weakness.
 It might have been a pretty terrible United side but they were still too strong for the Gunners.

-It is a testament to Ferguson’s mind control that almost any old rabble he put out in his later years believed they could beat almost any domestic opponent.
+It is a testament to Ferguson’s mind control that almost any team he put out in his later years believed they could beat almost any domestic opponent.

 Conversely, following several years of managerial upheaval and varied approaches to recruitment, any domestic opponent now believes that they can beat Ole Gunnar Solskjaer's side.